-- If you haven’t planned the journey, you could feel confused.
+- Without planning your journey, you could feel confused.

 - If you haven’t got a mentor, you could hesitate.

-- If you have a fantasy about how long it will take, you could feel frustrated.
+- You could feel frustrated if you have a fantasy about how long it will take.

-- If you have a fear about what others think of you, you could get distracted.
+- With a fear of what others think of you, you could get distracted.

-- If it’s just not that important to you, you could get shiny ball syndrome.
+- By thinking it’s just not that important to you, you could get shiny ball syndrome.